crazybilly/gettingdataclassproject/Codebook.md

 6. Use feature codes as column names for X
 7. Add subject code as first column of X
 8. Add both activity code and activity name to x as new columns (at the beginning of the data frame)
+9. Remove all columns which do not have names including the strings "mean", "Mean" or "std" to ensure we only have mean and standard deviation column.
+Note that these summaries were calculated by UCI and provided in the X data sets.
-9. Return X (with subject, activity codes, activity names and measurement data)
+9. Return X (with subject, activity codes, activity names and measurement data).

 #### Schema of The Returned Data Frame